qmk/qmk_firmware/docs/newbs_flashing.md

 Congrats!
 Your custom firmware has been programmed to your keyboard and you're ready to test it out!

-With a little bit of luck everything will work perfectly, but if not there are steps that will help you figure out what's wrong.
+With a little bit of luck everything will work perfectly, but if not, there are steps that will help you figure out what's wrong.
-Testing your keyboard is usually pretty straightforward.
-Press every single key and make sure it sends the keys you expect.
+Testing your keyboard is usually pretty straightforward: press every single key and make sure it sends the keys you expect.
 You can use [QMK Configurator](https://config.qmk.fm/#/test/)'s test mode to check your keyboard, even if it doesn't run QMK.

 Still not working?
-Browse the FAQ topics for more information, or [chat with us on Discord](https://discord.gg/qmk).
+Browse the [FAQ](https://docs.qmk.fm/faq_misc) [topics](https://docs.qmk.fm/faq_debug) for more information, or [chat with us on Discord](https://discord.gg/qmk).